Skip to content Skip to sidebar Skip to footer

 Welcome to the Wonderful World of Dermatillomania

-Do you find your lips caught in a relentless picking habit, stuck in a cycle of discomfort?
-Understanding the complexities behind lip-picking is the first step toward breaking free.
-In this post, we’ll delve into essential tips to curb this habit and explore additional insights, including assistance for concerned parents like myself who may have picked up on their child’s compulsive behaviours, or indeed exhibit these problems themselves.
+In this post, we'll dive into some essential tips to help you curb this habit and explore additional insights for concerned parents like myself who may have picked up on their child's compulsive behaviours, or indeed exhibit these problems themselves.

 Trigger Warnings: This article does discuss self-harm and suicide.